Russia-Ukraine conflict: Voices from the ground of the invasion

-(NewsNation Now) — A young economics student who is ready to enlist in the Ukrainian army.
+(NewsNation Now) — An economics student who is ready to enlist in the Ukrainian army.
 An American translator staying behind in Ukraine to be with his family comparing Russian leadership to terrorists.

 Both are from entirely different backgrounds with vastly different life experiences.
 But both are on the ground of Russia’s wide-ranging attack on Ukraine.
 Cities and bases have been hit with airstrikes or shelling Thursday, as civilians piled into trains and cars to flee.
 At least 40 people are dead.
 NATO’s chief said the “brutal act of war” shattered peace on the European continent.